About targeting criteria

 Targeting option that you can use together with system-defined criteria such as bandwidth, geography, or operating system.
-To use custom targeting, you set up key-values in the DFP UI and then include those key-values in your ad tags.
+Set up key-values in the DFP UI and then include those key-values in your ad tags.
 If a line item targets a key-value, the ad server serves it to the ad tags on your website that include the key-value (assuming all other targeting criteria in the line item matches the ad tag).

 You can use custom and free-form targeting keys in the same line item.
 However, an individual target key may only be set to custom or free-form targeting, not both.